Rational maps without Herman rings: Applications: rational maps having no Herman rings

-In this section, we give some examples such that one can apply the Main Theorem.
+In this section, we give some examples such that one can apply the Main Theorem or Theorem \ref{thm-holo-fami}.
 In complex dynamics, one may want to study the rational maps in family.
-Most of the time, the family has only one parameter such this family has only one \emph{free} critical point (or essentially has one, such as McMullen maps) since it is convenient to define the corresponding mandelbrot set or connected locus (see Figure \ref{Fig_parameter}).
-More precisely, let $f_\lambda:\Lambda\times\EC\rightarrow\EC$ be a holomorphic family of rational maps parameterized by $\Lambda$.
-Assume further that each critical point of $f_\lambda$ can be parametered by $\lambda$.
-This family is called that it \textit{has only one free critical point} if all but one critical points are constants and the non-constant critical point is called the \emph{free} critical point.
+Usually, the family has only one parameter such that the family has only one free critical orbit (or has only one essentially, such as McMullen maps, see \S\ref{subsec-mcm}) since it is convenient to define the corresponding connected locus.
+Recall that a holomorphic family of rational maps $f_\lambda:\EC\to\EC$ with $\lambda\in\Lambda$ is said to have only one \textit{free} critical orbit, if there exists a critical point $c_\lambda$ of $f_\lambda$ such that for any $\widetilde{c}_\lambda\in\Crit(f_\lambda)\subt\{c_\lambda\}$, the forward orbit of $\widetilde{c}_\lambda$ is either finite or has a nonempty intersection with the forward orbit of $c_\lambda$.